Elizabeth Niespolo: 2020s: Africa continues and professorship

 Niespolo draws inspiration in her geology work from past geologist Charles Lyell emphasizing that to understand the present the past is particularly pertinent.
-Niespolo narrows this point down in an interview with Scientific American:
+Niespolo narrows this point down in an interview with Scientific American, "Geology is the direct means to understanding our resources, and we use natural resources for literally everything (your house, your drinking water, energy).
+If we don't know the geologic processes controlling these observable resources, we will be hard pressed to continue utilizing them safely and responsibly, and developing more sustainable resource use in the future."